bmswgnp/Fusion/README.md

 Tilt-compensated compass
 ------------------------

-The tilt-compensated compass calculates an angular heading relative to magnetic north using an accelerometer and magnetometer (NWU convention).
+The tilt-compensated compass calculates an angular heading relative to magnetic north using accelerometer and magnetometer measurements (NWU convention).